Photo by Carlee Moates

-Mariah Lundgren has been a professional conservation photographer and filmmaker for nearly a decade, focusing on stories in the Great Plains and the American West.
-She loves giving voice to the voiceless and working with scientists to tell stories that will help people better understand our natural world.
-She has a passion for grasslands and underappreciated ecosystems and species.
+Mariah Lundgren has been a conservation photographer and filmmaker for a decade, focusing on stories within the Great Plains and the American West.
+She loves giving voice to the voiceless and working with scientists to turn their research into clear, engaging narratives.
+Her work is driven by a deep passion for grasslands and other underappreciated ecosystems; she uses storytelling to help people better understand and care for our natural world.

 Mariah is a graduate of the University of Nebraska’s School of Natural Resources, on faculty with Summit Workshops, and an Associate Fellow with the International League of Conservation Photographers.
-In 2021, she co-created a class at the University of Nebraska–Lincoln, “NRES 260: Introduction to Conservation Photography”.
-She is a drone pilot and has had her Part 107 pilot’s license since 2018.
+In 2021, she co-developed a class at the University of Nebraska–Lincoln, “NRES 260: Introduction to Conservation Photography”.
+She is also a licensed drone pilot, holding her FAA Part 107 certification since 2018.

-Nebraska-born and raised, she now calls Colorado home and spends her free time snowboarding, prairie running, and backyard farming with her husband, two cats, and six chickens.
+Born and raised in Nebraska, she now calls Colorado home and spends her free time snowboarding, exploring the mountains and prairies, and backyard farming with her husband, two cats, and five chickens.

 NOTABLES & UPDATES